 They show all levels of organization in structure, i.e. they range from primitive organization to a proper organ system level of organization.
 Most of the members of kingdom Animalia are capable of locomotion.
 They show growth and differentiation during their lifetime, and most of them are capable of the sexual mode of reproduction.

 Read More: Animal Kingdom

 Even after the establishment of the five-kingdom classification, some organisms could not be placed in any of the five kingdoms.
 These included viruses, viroids, and prions.
 Viruses could not be placed in any of the kingdoms because they are practically neither live nor dead.

 Viruses consist of genetic material, i.e. nucleic acid (DNA or RNA) surrounded by a protein capsule.
 Viruses take shelter on other living organisms and use the host machinery to replicate and produce multiple copies of them.
 Thus, resulting in more number of viruses to spread the infection.

 The virus is usually smaller than bacteria in size.
 The first virus to be discovered was the Tobacco mosaic virus (TMV).
 They infect the tobacco plant.

-Viroids are smaller than viruses and unlike viruses, they lack any protein coating.
-Thus, they are basically free living RNA.
+Viroids are smaller than viruses, and unlike viruses, they lack any protein coating.
+Thus, they are free-living RNA.

-Stay tuned with Byju’s to learn more about Kingdom Animalia, Plantae And Viruses.
+Register at BYJU’S Biology to learn more about Kingdom Animalia, Plantae, and Viruses.